-When you’re new to translating your organisation’s learning and training programmes, it can be challenging to know whether you’ll get a return on investment (ROI) from multilingual translations.
+When you’re new to translating your organisation’s learning and training programmes, knowing whether you’ll get a return on investment (ROI) from eLearning translations can be challenging.

 Did you know your organisation is missing out by not translating L&D programmes?